7 Different Types of Logos: Which Style is Right for You?

 Business owners and marketers know how vital logos can be for their brand identity, but few take the time to understand the options available to them entirely.

-In this article, we take a look at the seven different kinds of logos available and what you should know about them.
+In this article, we take a look at the seven different types of logos available and what you should know about them.

 This will help you make the right decisions.

-Abstract logos don't really make much sense when you first look at them, but they are connected to the brand.
+Abstract types of logos don't really make much sense when you first look at them, but they are connected to the brand.

 They may have no clear recognisable shape and provide no literal interpretation of the brand.